Monica - Travelling the Tunnel of Life

 My Move To The United States of America

 I lost my father “literally” when he left us in April of 1972.
 He was allowed to return to Ecuador when I was 19 and I had so many things I wanted to say to him, both good and bad, but he had come back to amend mistakes.

 It was here that I taught myself to listen; that there is always more to the story.
 He had just been given 3 months to live before dying of cancer.
 My fondest times with him were during his final hours.
 When I came to the USA to care for him, I couldn’t fathom that my American dream would come true at such a price.

 Meeting Kent, My Traveling Partner

-I also couldn’t imagine that the death of my Father, which led to me living in USA would eventually lead me to meet Kent.
+I also couldn’t imagine that the death of my father, which led to me living in the USA would eventually lead me to meet Kent.
 Kent and I met in Dallas, TX.

-Can you imagine a boy from the farms of Iowa and a girl from the big city of Guayaquil, Ecuador having the same values?
-Together we have traveled to some amazing places; from Cairo to Bora Bora to France to Italy to name a few.
-He’s my traveling partner in crime.
+Can you imagine a boy from the farms of Iowa and a girl from the big city of Guayaquil, Ecuador, having the same values?
+Together we have travelled to some amazing places; from Cairo to Bora Bora to France to Italy to name a few.
+He’s my travelling partner in crime.

 Both of us have had different paths, but we have both worked equally hard our entire lives to get to where we are today.
 Kent’s family and I are a lot alike.

 Kent and I have always dreamt of retiring somewhere beautiful.
 Our travels brought us to Europe several times and we fell in love with the countryside of Tuscany.
 In September of 2017, after selling our home, furniture, and gifting a lot of our possessions, we purchased a Villa in Brucciano, Province of Lucca.

 Leaving close friends and family behind wasn’t easy.
 But if you want something so bad, there is always a way.
 We hope our sacrifice (as we call it) will pay off with friends and family visiting Italy for the rest of their lives.